 Decision trees based on symptoms and blood test data were created using univariable statistical methods to investigate the correlations between different variables in the two groups, EBV/CMV and non-EBV/CMV.
 Not surprisingly, the average classification performance of the blood test-based tree outperformed the symptom-based tree (Figure 2, Figure 3).
-Our experimental design is complicated to compare with these findings because we did not attempt to discriminate between viral and bacterial infections, but rather one form of viral infection from all others.
-However, this symptom variance may also explain why it is challenging to effectively differentiate tonsillopharyngitis caused by a specific virus from other pathogens.
+It has already been shown that classification based on symptoms is insufficiently specific, especially when discriminating between viral and bacterial infections (Centor and